Organic grain crop enterprise budgets are available

 - Benchmarking of individual production costs.

 Each budget was generated based on a specific set of production assumptions.
-These are stated in the budget footnotes.
+These assumptions are stated, generally, in the budget footnotes.
 The choice of each “typical” production system may not be appropriate for your intended use.
-However, it is hoped that the assumptions for each budget are clear.
-This is so that individual practices can be added or removed to better model specific circumstances.
-Access to historical records or other farm specific information will enhance the use of these budgets in decision-making.
+However, it is hoped that the assumptions for each budget are sufficiently clear so that individual practices can be added or removed to appropriately model specific circumstances.
+The user’s access to historical records or other farm specific information will enhance the use of these budgets in decision-making.

 Microsoft Excel is required to use these budgets.